ment-mx/Prism/README.md

 The best way to get things done is by doing them yourself, if you want to specify a format or a add a new feature or fix a bug, just submit a pull request!

 I have included a `compile.sh` file that automatically compiles all the files inside the src/ folder into the build/ folder, however, if you add new files you must import them in the right order inside the `Prism.cocoascript` file.

+*You will need coffescript v1 for the plugin to work as v1 compiles to EC5 syntax accepted by cocoascript*

+You can easily install it with npm by running this:
+`npm install --global coffeescript@1.12.7`

-You can run the compile.sh file by typing this in the terminal inside the Prism.sketchplugin/Content/Sketch folder:
+You can then run the compile.sh file by typing this in the terminal inside the Prism.sketchplugin/Content/Sketch folder:
 ```shell
   ./compile.sh
 ```
-This will compile your files as soon as they are saved, as long as the process is running.
-To stop the process just `Ctrl-C` out of it ;)

 <h2>What's next</h2>

 * Gradients support